Services

 Enable

-rdc repo autostart enable my-app -m server-1
+rdc repo autostart enable --name my-app -m server-1

 You will be prompted for the repository passphrase.